 - The Ketubah Reading: If the couple chooses to have their Ketubah read aloud during the wedding, it will happen after the ring-giving.

 - Breaking of the Glass: The breaking of the glass is one of the most widely known Jewish wedding traditions.
 Like many rituals, the exact meaning and origin are disputed.
 The most common explanation is that it represents the destruction of the Temple in Jerusalem.
 Others say it represents the fragility of relationships or that it is a reminder that all marriages include sorrow and pain alongside joy.
 Either the groom will break the glass, or the couple will do it together.
-As soon as it breaks, many yell “Mazal tov!” which means “Congrats!” in Hebrew.
+As soon as it breaks, many yell “Mazal tov!” which means “Congrats!” in Hebrew, though at traditional weddings this may be done earlier so the reminder of sorrow is not mixed with cheer.

 After the Ceremony